 Main navigation | Main content

-Medical expenses in the United States are extremely high--one day in the hospital can cost well over $10,000.
-International students and their dependents are not eligible to use U.S. government or Minnesota-paid public assistance programs.
-You must have health insurance to pay for health care.
+Medical expenses in the United States are extremely high--one day in the hospital can cost well over $10,000 even for routine care.
+International students and their dependents are not eligible to use any public assistance programs that are supported by the U.S. government or the State of Minnesota.

 In the past, students have often purchased health insurance which was not adequate.
 The University of Minnesota now requires that all international students and their dependents enroll in the University-administered health insurance program -the Student Health Benefit Plan (SHBP).
 International students will be automatically enrolled in the plan and the fees will be charged on your tuition bill each semester.
 For additional information, visit the Office of Student Health Benefits website.

 Students holding a qualifying graduate assistantship appointment will be eligible to enroll in the Graduate Assistantship Plan as an alternative to the SHBP.
 International students should NOT purchase alternative health insurance from a government or private insurance company for either themselves or their dependents, otherwise you will pay for two insurance policies.
 Your payment for the SHBP and the Student Services Fee each semester will allow you to be seen at Boynton Health Service for most services at no cost and some services at a reduced cost.